rticommunity/rticonnextdds-examples/examples/connext_dds/lbediscovery_xml_app_creation/c++11/README.md

 documentation, in
 [resources/cmake/ConnextDdsAddExample.cmake](../../../../resources/cmake/ConnextDdsAddExample.cmake).

-For a more comprehensive example on how to build an RTI Connext DDS application using CMake, please refer to the [hello_world](../../../connext_dds/build_systems/cmake/) example, which includes a comprehensive CMakeLists.txt script with all the steps and instructions
+For a more comprehensive example on how to build an RTI Connext application using CMake, please refer to the [hello_world](../../../connext_dds/build_systems/cmake/) example, which includes a comprehensive CMakeLists.txt script with all the steps and instructions